 Oh My Ghat

-The first time I visited Varanasi ten years ago, I was surprised at how happy this city made me feel.
+When you visit Varanasi you will be surprised how happy this city makes you feel.
 Life revolves around death in Varanasi, as you might know, but that's not as gloomy as it sounds!
 Here, death is the big attraction.
 After all: entering Nirvana at the end of a long life is something to celebrate.
-I felt ‘respired’.
-When I got to shoot stills and 2nd camera for a TV-show ‘Verlossing in Varanasi’ I was lucky to meet the people that keep the fire burning.
-I felt happy to visit Kashi, Benares, Varanasi once again.
+Kashi, Benares, Varanasi will leave you feeling 'respired'.
+This glorious city is changing fast, but amidst the chaos and noise the ancient spirit of the city still endures.

 Believers say that those who are cremated on the Burning Ghat, attain Moksha: freedom from the endless cycle of birth and death.
 In the maze-like alleys surrounding the ghats, old people's homes, ashrams and death hotels, everywhere people are awaiting Moksha.
 Many have traveled for days to end their journey of life in Varanasi.
 They have embraced their nearing deaths, which they hope will come very soon.
 There is no grieving and no mourning.
 Old, local residents also prefer to stay as close to the Ganges as possible.
 Some don't even ever leave the city in fear of missing out on a run at Moksha.